ho11owman/how-to-and-practical-experience/README.md

  ├──include                              <── include directory, contains:
  │   └──<project-header-files>           <── header's (with subdirectories) only for this project ├──src                                  <── sorce directory, contains:
- │   └──<project-source-files>           <──  * source files only for this project! (subdirectories are not necessary) ├──test                                 <── main test directory │   └──...                              <── ... (in progress)
+ │   └──<project-source-files>           <── source's (with subdirectories) only for this project ├──test                                 <── main test directory │   └──...                              <── ... (in progress)
  │